 One of the most popular mattress brands, Nectar has revolutionized the all-foam mattress industry with designs that focus on universally comfy firmness and support.
 With 3 all-foam mattresses and even some newer hybrid options, customers have reported enhanced cooling and supreme pressure relief in the Nectar Premier & Premier Copper.
 With value-add benefits like a full year trial and 'forever' warranty, quality materials for the price, and 'Buy Now, Pay Later' financing options, it should be a serious consideration for value-conscious shoppers.
 Now available in Canada.
 From the UK?
 See our review for the UK version.

 Bear offers 5 top-rated mattresses.
-Their Bear Original memory foam has won acclaim with athletes on a budget (it's available in a hybrid option now too!).
-For those looking for pressure-relieving feel, the Star Hybrid and Pro Hybrid are great options.
+Their Bear Original memory foam has won acclaim with athletes on a budget.
+For those looking for a pressure-relieving feel, the Star Hybrid and Pro Hybrid are great options.
 Sleepers looking for the responsive feel of natural latex will enjoy the Bear Natural hybrid mattress.
 Lastly, their Elite Hybrid, features both cooling foams and zoned support to provide sleepers with a luxurious sleep experience.
-It comes in three firmness choices.
 From the Celliant® fibers to copper cooling, customers love these mattresses for their superior cooling, muscle pain relief, and balanced back support.